Categories

 1. Physical Security Keys

 One of the primary reasons to use security keys is that only the user has access to it.
-A physical key makes sure that the account isn’t vulnerable to data breaches/phishing attacks.
+A physical key ensures the account isn’t vulnerable to data breaches/phishing attacks.

 If the user ends up losing or damaging their physical key, users can rely on secondary authentication methods to regain access to the physical key.